nevanscott/uxui.cat/content/projects/onboarding.md

 You will be designing a **new** product.
 If a company you research is already using a product, then that product is a competitor, and you should design something superior. *Don’t try to change the existing product.*

 Because you are launching this product, you need to ensure that this is a service that would be useful to *multiple companies*.

+## Deliverables

+* Prototype of the MVP for desktop <small>(high-fidelity)</small>
+* Roadmap for next 2 post-launch phases <small>(additional features beyond the MVP that will be rolled out in the future, along with how you plan to validate your product)</small>
+* Presentation of research and final design proposal
+* Research and design report as a PDF <small>(landscape or portrait, ~20 pages)</small>
+* Optional, but encouraged: Landing page mockup that explains what your product is and its value <small>(desktop layout; responsive as a bonus)</small>

 ## Research